davidkevork/VicNet/README.md

 Mysql

 # Note
-this app is buggy and contains many duplicate functions
+this app is buggy and contains many duplicate functions.

+# /TODO: fix the code asap